USATODAY/usat-app-kit/README.md

 # What this kit does
 - processes SASS into CSS
-- reuns autoprefixer on CSS
+- runs autoprefixer on CSS
 - bundles JS files via Webpack/Babel
 - generates static HTML from [Nunjucks templates](http://mozilla.github.io/nunjucks/)
 - runs a dev server with live reload